Latex Mattress Frequently Asked Questions

 What is latex and what makes it different from other materials used in bedding?

 Latex rubber is an all natural material derived from the sap of the Rubber Tree, Hevea brasiliensis.
-The trees are a renewable and sustainable resource, found plentifully in places such as South America (in similar environments where premium coffee beans are grown) and parts of southeast Asia, often where plantation management assures resourceful access to latex for generations to come.
+The trees are a renewable and sustainable resource, found plentifully in places such as South America (in similar environments where premium coffee beans are grown) India, and parts of southeast Asia, typically in tropical climates where there is a rainy season and a sunny, dry season.
+We work only with plantations and growers that implement robust renewable resource techniques and policies, which insure responsible management so that as latex trees no longer produce latex, they can be harvested for their lumber, and another sapling is planted directly in the spot where the mature tree was removed.

-When shaped and molded into bed mattresses using various forming techniques, it yields a resilient and unique sleep surface which is naturally antimicrobial, resists mold and mildew, is antifungal, and is not tolerated by dust mites and other allergens.
+Liquid latex rubber, harvested by hand from hundreds of thousands of trees on a typical plantation, is solidified into jiggly, elastic rubber cores about 6″ thick, using a process called vulcanization, in giant “Belgian Waffle” like steam ovens.
+Once solidified, the “cores” are rinsed and squeezed multiple times to remove latex proteins and particulate matter, and then are wrapped and shipped to our facilities.
+Once there, the cores are cut to US standard sizes, the end result being a resilient and unique sleep surface which is naturally antimicrobial, resists mold and mildew, is antifungal, and is not tolerated by dust mites and other allergens.
 It offers a perfect sleep surface for allergy sufferers and people with respiratory issues.
 It does not settle or pack down over time, and sleeps cool in summer and warm in winter because of its inherent breathability and open cell structure.

-It is extremely durable, unlike petroleum based foams which tend to degrade,discolor,and even collapse within a few years.Often used as “filler” layers in expensive mattresses, these cheap foam layers mash down and are often the root cause of mattress failure- you just never see it.
-But, natural latex has a lifespan of up to 40 years as a useful mattress, with virtually no deterioration over long spans of time.
+It is extremely durable, unlike petroleum based foams which tend to degrade,discolor,and even collapse within a few years.Often used as “filler” layers in expensive mattresses, these cheap and often smelly (due to continuous off-gassing) foam layers mash down and are often the root cause of mattress failure- you just never see it.
+But, Natural Latex has a lifespan of up to 40 years as a useful mattress, with virtually no deterioration over long spans of time.
 Also, there is a distinction to be made between natural latex rubber, and the man made synthetic version, which is a petroleum based product.
 Some people claim that the synthetic version can produce “off-gassing” of petroleum based chemicals.

 Why would I purchase a latex bed instead of a memory foam bed, air bed, or coil mattress?